 In conclusion, Israel’s academic community cannot be allowed to proceed as if it has nothing to do with the destruction of Palestinian society, including its academy and academic freedom.
 Given their direct and indirect complicity in this criminal process, the placing of temporary limits on the freedom of 9000 Israeli academics is a necessary price that must be paid in the struggle to restore the fundamental rights of millions of Palestinians.

-This is the text of a talk delivered at the Annual Meeting of the Middle East Studies Association (MESA) in Boston on November 19, 2006.
-Prof. Davidson is an emeritus professor of history from West Chester University (USA).
-The text is reproduced here with the permission of the author.
+* This is the text of a talk delivered at the Annual Meeting of the Middle East Studies Association (MESA) in Boston on November 19, 2006.
+It was published on The Electronic Intifada, 3 Jan 2007.
+Prof. Davidson is an Emeritus Professor of History from West Chester University (USA).
+His website: "To The Point Analyses.
+Deconstructing The News Since 2010," click here.
+The text is reproduced with the permission of the author.

 Voor het archief klik hier!

 - *"Palestinian boy loses eye after Israel soldiers shoot him” (Middle East Monitor, April 12, 2021).

 - Gideon LEVY & Alex LEVAC: "Palestinians Protested the Theft of Their Land.
 An Israeli Army Officer Shot One of Them in the Head” (Haaretz, March 26, 2021).